YueHu777/Missing-Data-MLCOE/README.md

 # for CSDI
 python3 train_CSDI.py
 ```
 The full data sample requires GPU and a large memory.
-So I provided a small demo here which consists only 9 stocks. ( Three from each market.)\n
+So I provided a small demo here which consists only 9 stocks. ( Three from each market.)
 In order to run the full sample, please set
 ```
 "in_channels": 133,